tasmota/decode-config/README.md

 decode-config -f tasmota-4281.dmp
 ```

-will output a human readable configuration in [JSON](http://www.json.org/)-format, e.g.:
+will output a readable configuration in [JSON](http://www.json.org/)-format, e.g.:

 ```json
 {"altitude": 112, "baudrate": 115200, "blinkcount": 10, "blinktime": 10,...
 "ws_width": [1, 3, 5]}
 ```

 > The json names (like `"altitude"` or `"blinktime"` are internal names from Tasmotas [settings.h](https://github.com/arendst/Tasmota/blob/master/tasmota/settings.h) STRUCT `Settings` and are not the same as known from Tasmota [web-console commands](https://tasmota.github.io/docs/Commands/).
-However, since most variable names are self-describing, the functional assignment should be given in most cases.
+However, since most variable names are self-describing, the functional meaning should be given in most cases.

 #### Password protected device

-If you try to access data from a device and you get an error like `ERROR 401: Error on http GET request for http://tasmota-4281/dl - Unauthorized` you need to pass your WebPassword for this device:
+If you try to access data from a device and you get an error like `ERROR 401: Error on http GET request for http://.../dl - Unauthorized` you need to pass your WebPassword for this device:

 ```bash
 decode-config --device tasmota-4281 --password "myPaszxwo!z"
 ```

 > *decode-config* username default is `admin`.
-For self-compiled binaries using a different web username, add `-u <user>` or `--username <user>` with your username to the parameter list.
+For self-compiled binaries using a non-standard web username, use `-u <user>` or `--username <user>`.

 ### Format JSON output